0x4e38/Machine-Learning/README.md

-# Machine-Learning
+# Data Analysis Philip

-This repository will contain all files relevant to the machine learning implemented by Omar and Philip.
+This repository contains all scripts authored by Philip.